JavierMonton/personal-website/website/blog/2023-12-16-kafka-connect-jdbc-sink/index.md

 This can be on your deployment file or on your Dockerfile.
 :::

-Then, we can add the group name in our connector's configuration:
+Then, we can add the group name to our connector's configuration:
 ```yaml
 consumer.override.group.id: "my-custom-group-name"
 ```